bkamins/JuliaCon2019-DataFrames-Tutorial/README.md

 A hands-on tutorial on the DataFrames.jl package prepared for JuliaCon2019.

+This is the version of the tutorial updated to DataFrames.jl 0.22 and tested under Julia 1.5.3.

 It consists of two files:
 * `DataFramesIntroduction.ipynb` containing essential examples to start working with DataFrames.jl package and related package ecosystem